glouppe/info8004-advanced-machine-learning/lecture2.md

 What do you think?

-Do the experiments support the claims
+Do the experiments support the claims?

 ???